funkhaus/fh-components/README.md

 *   `above`: String, default `above-view`.
 Class when element is above the viewport.
 *   `below`: String, default `below-view`.
 Class when element is below the viewport.
+*   `left`: String, default `left-view`.
+Class when element is left of viewport.
+*   `right`: String, default `right-view`.
+Class when element is right of viewport.
 *   `inView`: String, default `in-view`.
 Class when element is within the viewport.
 *   `onEnter`: Function, default `null`.
 Method to call when an element enters view from anywhere.
 Accepts one argument, the element that has entered the viewport.
 *   `onEnterAbove`: Function, default `null`.
 Method to call when an element enters view from the top of the screen.
 Accepts one argument, the element that has entered the viewport.
 *   `onEnterBelow`: Function, default `null`.
 Method to call when an element enters view from below the screen.
 Accepts one argument, the element that has entered the viewport.
+*   `onEnterLeft`: Function, default `null`.
+Method to call when an element enters view from left of the screen.
+Accepts one argument, the element that has entered the viewport.
+*   `onEnterRight`: Function, default `null`.
+Method to call when an element enters view from right of the screen.
+Accepts one argument, the element that has entered the viewport.
 *   `onLeave`: Function, default `null`.
 Method to call when an element leaves view from anywhere.
 Accepts one argument, the element that has ;eft the viewport.
 *   `onLeaveAbove`: Function, default `null`.
 Method to call when an element leaves view, going above the screen.
 Accepts one argument, the element that has left the viewport.
 *   `onLeaveBelow`: Function, default `null`.
 Method to call when an element leaves view, going below the screen.
+Accepts one argument, the element that has left the viewport.
+*   `onLeaveLeft`: Function, default `null`.
+Method to call when an element leaves view, going left of the screen.
+Accepts one argument, the element that has left the viewport.
+*   `onLeaveRight`: Function, default `null`.
+Method to call when an element leaves view, going right of screen.
 Accepts one argument, the element that has left the viewport.

 **Modifiers**